-Once Upon A Time has been superlative this season with its jaw dropping plot twists.
+Once Upon A Time has been at its best this season with plot twists.

-At the end of the day, Emma’s inner most desire is a happy ending – despite everything she’s been through and no matter how hopeless she seems at times, she’s never stopped believing in the chance that she could be happy.
-She takes chances, embraces the good things but like all humans, she falls.
-And though Killian certainly doesn’t enjoy keeping secrets from her, he saw Emma’s excitement over her abilities, and he tried to distant himself from her for her own good.
+At the end of the day, Emma’s innermost desire is a happy ending – despite everything she’s been through and no matter how hopeless she seems at times, she’s never stopped believing in the chance that she could be happy.
+She takes chances and embraces the good things but like all humans, she falls.
+And though Killian certainly doesn’t enjoy keeping secrets from her, he saw Emma’s excitement over her abilities, and he tried to distance himself from her for her own good.
 Killian’s not a selfish man, hence he didn’t want to be responsible for taking away a part of her happiness he’s tried to help her embrace.

 Fundamentally, it’s beautiful how Rumple was able to respond when it came to Belle though compelled and brainwashed his love for her runs so deep that she’s able to pull him out even for a moment.
 We certainly can’t wait to see these two reunite again.

-Regina breaking the curse by kissing Henry’s forehead was an interesting way of going about things because at the end of the day, Henry’s the one who’s essentially changed Regina’s blackened heart for the better.
+Regina breaking the curse by kissing Henry’s forehead was an interesting way of going about things because, at the end of the day, Henry’s the one who’s essentially changed Regina’s blackened heart for the better.
 And while she’s made countless mistakes in the past, like everyone else, she’s entitled to forgiveness.
 Regina’s truly learned to love Henry selflessly when she felt the pain of losing him.
-Not to mention, Gilmore played Henry’s incomparable happiness of regaining his memories phenomenally and my oh my, that child growing up right before our eyes into a fantastic actor.
+Not to mention, Gilmore played Henry’s incomparable happiness of regaining his memories so well.

 Additionally, we learned that even though the memory potion was meant for Rumple to take, Neal came out of him –this sounds so bizarre to write– and sent out the dove to find Killian Jones.